Greece takes stock of measures to mitigate Covid-19 impact after Eurogroup reaches deal on latest batch

-Greece’s Consumer Price Index (CPI) rose by 0.4 percent in January compared to a rise of 0.6 percent in December, Hellenic Statistical Authority (ELSTAT) data showed on Thursday.
+Road motor vehicles going into circulation for the first time fell sharply by 50.8 percent in February, compared to a rise of 7.7 percent in February, Hellenic Statistical Authority (ELSTAT) data showed on Thursday.

-Building permits rose by 18 percent year-on-year (YoY) in November, dropping from a rise of 23.8 percent noted in October, Hellenic Statistical Authority (ELSTAT) data released on Tuesday showed.
+Greece’s Industrial Production Index (IPI) fell by 3.4 percent year-on-year (YoY) in February compared to a revised decrease of 1 percent in January, Hellenic Statistical Authority (ELSTAT) data revealed on Thursday.

 Greece’s seasonally adjusted (SA) unemployment rate came to 16.4 percent in January, unchanged from December, Hellenic Statistical Authority’s (ELSTAT) data showed on Thursday.

 Greece’s general government (gg) primary cash surplus came to 1.44 billion euros in the first two months of the year, down by 1.49 billion euros compared to the same period last year, according to the Finance Ministry’s (MoF) monthly gg bulletin.